changeworld/azure-docs.ja-jp/articles/vs-azure-tools-multiple-services-project-configurations.md

 <properties
-   pageTitle="複数のサービス構成を使用した Azure プロジェクトの構成 | Microsoft Azure"
-   description="ServiceDefinition.csdef および ServiceConfiguration.cscfg ファイルを変更して、Azure クラウド サービス プロジェクトを構成する方法について説明します。"
-   services="visual-studio-online"
-   documentationCenter="na"
-   authors="TomArcher"
+   pageTitle="Configuring your Azure project using multiple service configurations | Microsoft Azure" description="Learn how to configure an Azure cloud service project by changing the ServiceDefinition.csdef and ServiceConfiguration.cscfg files." services="visual-studio-online" documentationCenter="na" authors="TomArcher"